-Staff recommended changes to Rule 2 to indicate that, when evaluating whether entities are combinable for experience rating purposes, a determination must be made as to whether the same person, or a combination of persons, owns a majority interest in each of the entities.
-Additional changes were also recommended to Rule 2 for clarity.
+Staff is recommending changes to Rule 2 to indicate that, when evaluating whether entities are combinable for experience rating purposes, a determination must be made as to whether the same person, or a combination of persons, owns a majority interest in each of the entities.
+Additional changes are also being made to Rule 2 for clarity.

-Following staff's presentation, a motion was made, seconded and unanimously approved to recommend that the proposed changes be included in the September 1, 2021 Regulatory Filing.
+These changes to the ERP are proposed to be included in the September 1, 2021 Regulatory Filing.